yvt/xNetHack/doc/xnh-changelog-6.0.md

   lamps, etc) light on fire.
 - New function adj_monnam(), which contains the logic from Adjmonnam but doesn't force the first character to be uppercase.
 Adjmonnam now calls this.
+- New function armor_bonus(), which is converted from the ARM_BONUS macro.